 Quick learners will appreciate the flexibility to work ahead, and less confident students will have the opportunity to review and remediate themselves as they’re comfortable.

-Because of this, a digital curriculum empowers you to embrace multiple differentiated instruction strategies at the same time.
 You can print out worksheets for independent classwork or have students fill them out on a computer.

 You can also show presentations, record grades, and help students who need it the most — all from one convenient tool.